Nordix/xcluster-cni/README.md

   a hackish solution, but should work in most cases and is used as a last resort.

-`xcluster-cni` uses an ipv6 prefix if defined in the `IPV6_PREFIX` environment variable or uses link-local ipv6 addresses if no prefix is specified.
+`xcluster-cni` uses `sit0` by default.
+If you set TUNNEL_MODE=None in the manifest `xcluster-cni` uses an ipv6 prefix if defined in the `IPV6_PREFIX` environment variable or uses link-local ipv6 addresses if no prefix is specified.

 ## Description